XRPLF/rippled/README.md

 **What can you do with Ripple?**

-The protocol is entirely open-source and the network’s shared ledger is public information, so no central authority prevents anyone from participating.Anyone can become a market maker, create a wallet or a gateway, or monitor network behavior.
+The protocol is entirely open-source and the network’s shared ledger is public information, so no central authority prevents anyone from participating.
+Anyone can become a market maker, create a wallet or a gateway, or monitor network behavior.
 Competition drives down spreads and fees, making the network useful to everyone.